ipa320/cob_calibration/readme.md

 4. Remove the checkerboard from the arm and reattach the hand. (activate the emergency stop before attaching the schunk hand).

-Configure Calibration(needs to be more verbose)
+Configure calibration(needs to be more verbose)
 ====
 ---